Restream/reindexer/fulltext.md

 Internally reindexer uses enhanced suffix array of unique words, and compressed reverse index of documents.
 Typically size of index is about 30%-80% of source text.
 But can vary in corner cases.

 The `Upsert` operation does not perform actual indexing, but just stores text.
 There are lazy indexing is implemented.
 So actually, full text index is building on first Query on fulltext field.
-The indexing is uses several threads, so it is efficiently utilizes resources of modern multi core CPU.
-Therefore the indexing speed is very high.
+The indexing is uses several threads, so it is efficiently utilizes resources of modern multicore CPU.
+Therefore, the indexing speed is very high.
 On modern hardware indexing speed is about ~50MB/sec

 But on huge text size lazy indexing can seriously slow down first Query to text index.
-To avoid this side-effect it is possible to warmup text index: just by dummy Query after last `Upsert`
+To avoid this side effect it is possible to warmup text index: just by dummy Query after last `Upsert`

 ## Configuration

 Several parameters of full text search engine can be configured from application side.
-To setup configuration use `db.AddIndex` or `db.UpdateIndex` methods:
+To set up configuration use `db.AddIndex` or `db.UpdateIndex` methods:

 ```go
 ...